This post was updated in December 2018

 Cape Town gets extremely busy in December as many South Africans from other cities visit at this time.

 The best time to visit Cape Town is in Spring or Autumn.
 The climate is warm and sunny during these seasons with occasional rainfall.
+If you are planning your trip this 2 week South African itinerary is a great starting point.

 WHAT SHOULD A TOURIST NOT DO IN CAPE TOWN?